THE SITE

 ˇ

-Showcasing her two published books held high priority.
-By keeping the introduction clean we put focus on the book's artwork.
-Each book links to a beautiful editorial feature that provides a deeper dive into their conception and other insider access.
+Her two published books were given clear visual priority.
+By keeping the surrounding layout minimal, focus remains on the artwork itself.
+Each title links to a dedicated editorial feature, offering a deeper dive into the book’s conception, research, and insider context.

 Trina’s inaugural non-fiction novel, Women who dig, was published in 2018 and is a body of work that is still growing today.
 Working alongside filmmaker Anna Kuelken, Trina is producing a documentary inspired by the Canadian chapter with a release date set in 2025.
 This page is dedicated to her novel and research, providing a behind the scenes look at the women she met, places she’s been, and where this body of work is going.